tz33cu/tz33cu.github.io/content/post/2025-10-13-aixprogram/index.md

 ## Why aiX?
 Funded by a grant from Google, co-sponsored by the [Data Science Institute](https://datascience.columbia.edu/) and the [Center for Teaching and Learning](https://ctl.columbia.edu/), the **aiX Faculty Fellowship Program** supports faculty **across disciplines** (arts, natural and social sciences, engineering, humanities, medicine and health, business, climate, journalism, law, social work, etc) in exploring what *AI* means for their own fields and professional practices, and developing an AI Education initiative contextualized within their own discipline.
 Led by a [devoted team](../2025-09-04-ai-x-flfp-beta/), the program creates space for inquiry, experimentation, and collaboration around AI’s implications for teaching, research, and knowledge creation.

 Through aiX, also a cross-disciplinary **eXchange**, faculty fellows share ideas, learn from one another, and collectively address opportunities and challenges that AI presents within and across disciplines.
+The program will connect with other AI education efforts on campus, including the work of DSI's [education working group](https://datascience.columbia.edu/research/groups/education-working-group/), the [Collaboratory Program](https://entrepreneurship.columbia.edu/collaboratory-at-columbia/), CTL's [teaching with AI intiative](https://ai.ctl.columbia.edu/), and many more.

 ### What Fellows Will Do
 aiX Fellows will: